 Using Stained Glass in Your Home or Business

-Churches are not the only places you find stained glass.
+Churches are not the only places you find the stained glass.
 Just take a stroll through older neighborhoods where Victorian-style homes reside.
 You will certainly find some beautiful windows to admire.

 The process of stained glass is fairly straightforward and while its custom made, it does require great talent and skill.